-In his essay, “Why Read the Classics?,” collected in the eponymous volume, Italo Calvino argues that “… it is no use reading the classics out of a sense of duty or respect, we should only read them for love,” because “It is only during unenforced reading that you will come across the book which will become ‘your’ book” (p.
+In his essay, “Why Read the Classics?,” collected in the eponymous volume, Italo Calvino argues that “… it is no use reading the classics out of a sense of duty or respect, we should only read them for love.”
+He adds, “It is only during unenforced reading that you will come across the book which will become ‘your’ book” (p.
 6).
-I began reading Dante out of curiosity, but then I fell in love with an imaginative vision that dared what few have ever dared–and what no one today would even consider.
+I began reading Dante out of curiosity, but then I fell in love with an imaginative vision that dared what few authors have dared–and what no writer today would even consider.

 While I was planning for my recent trip to Italy, I took some time to think about what I should read.
 One of the great things about traveling is that you have lots of time to read.
-Long flights, long waits for flights, train trips, evenings in hotels: it’s amazing how much you can read in even a week free from the daily grind.
-And what goes better with new and beautiful scenery than new (to you) and beautiful writing?
+Long flights, long waits in airports, train trips, evenings in hotels: it’s amazing how much you can read in even a week free from the weight of daily obligations.
+And what goes better with new and beautiful scenery than new and beautiful writing?

 I’ve been working my way through the Greco-Roman classics this year.
-I’m in the middle of Ovid right now, and I though about just keeping going in the Metamorphoses.
+I’m in the middle of Ovid right now, so I considered continuing with the Metamorphoses.
 Somehow, however, that didn’t feel satisfactory.
-I intended to read at least the Inferno at some point, so I decided, why not now?
+I’ve wanted to read at least the Inferno for some time, so I decided, why not now?
 I was hooked within the first ten lines:

 When I had journeyed half of our life’s way,